uhuohuy/geo-ext.github.io/scope.markdown

 permalink: /aims/
 nav_order: 4
 ---

-The workshop's general topics of interest are related, but not limited, to the following:
+The workshop welcomes contributions in all topics related to geographic information extraction from texts, focused (but not limited) to:

 * Document geocoding

 * Toponym recognition and resolution